Leaking pipes are a headache, but something even worse than that is pipe leaks that lurk in the dark and go undetected — a hidden plumbing leak.

 We’re done with the first half of the article.
 Once you master these simple techniques, you can detect hidden leakages from your bathroom leak to kitchen leak and other fixtures.
 Let’s discuss fixing the inaccessible pipes yourself instead of calling a plumber.

-But working out a hidden leak is no child’s play as it requires some skills; you can follow our step-by-step guide to have a rough idea of the process and ensure the leak is fixed properly.
+But working out a hidden leak is no child’s play as it requires some skills.
+Follow our step-by-step guide to get a rough idea of the process and ensure the leak is fixed properly.
 Do not take up the task alone if you are a newbie.

 1. Cut Out The Wall Section